ankitjain2109/my-projects/README.md

 Projects based on python

 features :
-	Group discussion (or group chat) with UI.
+	Group discussion (or group chat) with UI,
-	File transfer and download
+	File transfer and download,
-	video conferencing
+	video conferencing,
-	text editor using CTRL-N
+	text editor using CTRL-N.

-used 	python 2.7 and its modules
+used 	python 2.7 and its modules,
-		openCV for UI design
+		openCV for UI design.